shorebirdtech/website/src/pages/jobs.md

 stuff?), your desire to work at a startup (on this mission in particular), and your ability to communicate clearly.
 Since I am not a "business" expert, you will probably also meet with one of our investors or other other startup founders as well as our team.
-The process can be very quick.
+The process can be very quick (days, not weeks).
 If it's a mutual fit, we'll make you an offer.